marcus-suresh/marcus-suresh/README.md

 🎶 A collection of modern day headbangers for the keyboard warrior

 ### 📕 Projects
-Incomplete data are quite common which can deteriorate statistical inference.
-As such, the `PyImpuyte` team set out to develop a Python package that simplifies the task of imputing missing values in Australian Government national statistical assets and other micro-data sets.

 The development of `PyImpuyte` is motivated by helping micro-data practitioners select and implement advanced imputation methods. `PyImpuyte` adds an additional tool in the toolkit of practitioners seeking to preserve their data and fight information loss that arises from droping observations with missing values.

   #### Main Features